newrelic/sidecar/README.md

 ### Ports

-Sidecar requires both TCP and UDP protocols be open through any network filters or firewalls between it and any peers in the cluster.
+Sidecar requires both TCP and UDP protocols be open on port 7946 through any network filters or firewalls between it and any peers in the cluster.
 These are the ports the gossip protocol runs on.

 ## Discovery